-On September 18, 2024, the US Board of Geographic Names unanimously voted in favor of the Eastern Band of Cherokee Indians application to officially remove the name Clingmans Dome and restore its Ancestral name, Kuwohi.
+On September 18, 2024, the US Board of Geographic Names unanimously voted in favor of the Eastern Band of Cherokee application to officially remove the name Clingmans Dome and restore its Ancestral name, Kuwohi.
 In 1859, 165 years ago, the peak was “renamed” after Thomas Clingman, an expelled U.S. senator and Confederate general, who passionately advocated for continued enslavement of black people.
 Now, this Cherokee cultural and historic place, known for its magic lakes, can once again honor its indigenous roots.

 Now this Cherokee cultural and historic place known for its magic lakes can honor its indigenous roots.